paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-002-national-banks.md

 **(d) Authority of Comptroller of the Currency**

 (1) The Comptroller of the Currency may prescribe rules and regulations to administer and carry out the purposes of this section, including rules or regulations to define or further define terms used in this section and to establish limits or requirements other than those specified in this section for particular classes or categories of loans or extensions of credit.
+The Comptroller of the Currency may, by order, exempt any transaction or series of transactions from the requirements of this section upon a finding by the Comptroller that such exemption is in the public interest and consistent with the purposes of this section.

 (2) The Comptroller of the Currency also shall have authority to determine when a loan putatively made to a person shall for purposes of this section be attributed to another person.

 ### Statutory Notes

+#### Amendment of Subsections (c)(7) and (d)(1)
+For termination of amendment by section 4011(a) of Pub.
+L. 116–136, see Effective and Termination Dates of 2020 Amendment note below.

 #### References in Text
 [Section 372 of this title](./chapter-003-federal-reserve-system.md#section-372), referred to in subsec. (c)(2), was in the original a reference to “section 13 of the Federal Reserve Act”.
 Provisions of section 13 describing bankers’ acceptances are classified to [section 372 of this title](./chapter-003-federal-reserve-system.md#section-372).
 Other provisions of section 13 are classified to sections 342 to 347, 347c, 347d of this title.